ffleitasl/getnextline_42/README.md

 **STEP 3:** Modify the buffer to position ourselves after the \n.
 It's important to note that the function should be able to read an entire file if called repeatedly.

+**HINT:** Get familiar with the project, make a main, from which obtain an fd through the open function.
+After this, try to print what is contained in the file ;)

 ## Graphical Example (BUFFER_SIZE = 4):